Release

 Releasing New Versions of Live Apps

-If your app is already in Live mode and you want to release new functionality that requires App Review, follow the steps in our App Review For Live Apps instructions.
+If your app is already in published and you want to add new functionality that requires App Review, follow the steps in our App Review For Live Apps instructions.

 Limited Release Using Geo-Restriction